apprunjs/apprun-docs/docs/ssr.md

 # Server-Side Rendering

+!!! note
+    For the current, supported SSR workflow, see [AppRun Site → Server-Side Rendering](apprun-site-ssr.md).
+This page describes the original Express-based approach and is kept for reference; some external demos linked below may no longer be hosted.

 AppRun is a front-end library for developing SPA.
 It also supports rendering the SPAs on the server-side, just like other frameworks.
 Furthermore, it also allows us to make existing traditional server-side rendered applications into SPAs.
 Thus, AppRun can make many existing applications built using the server-side model-view-control (MVC) architecture become SPAs quickly.